Life Lessons on the Importance of Slow

 - MEDITATIVE WALKS

 - ENJOYING NATURE – one highlight was watching the birth of a neighbour’s calf

-- LIGHT BULB MOMENTS – recognizing a new INSIGHT on my self healing journey
+- LIGHT BULB MOMENTS – recognising a new INSIGHT on my self healing journey

 - CREATIVITY – joining a local singing class and a creative writing class